24 March 2012

-Man as a Dolt: This picture of masculinity is self-indulgent; living for beer, video-gaming and sports.
-This man has the right to be free of too much responsibility and the weight of being responsible for others.
-He views most of his relationships through the grid of fun; if they’re not fun he’s not hanging with them.
-His sexuality is uncontrolled always looking for a release.
+Man as a Dolt: This picture of masculinity is self-indulgent; living for his appetites: beer, video-gaming and sports, etc. This man has the right to be free of too much responsibility and the weight of being responsible for others.
+He views most of his relationships through the grid of fun; if they’re not fun he’s moving on.
 He avoids planting his feet and digging-in to challenges that require long term commitment and sacrifice.
 When it comes to making wise decisions he’d rather defer to someone else because it’s easier and someone else will always make the choice for him.

-I’ve been mentoring young men for years and within in reason these are the only two pictures of manhood that young men can conjure up as their presented options.
-I’m convinced that out of the ashes of Chauvinism and Feminism this is what we are left elevating on the stage of masculinity.
+I’ve been mentoring young men for years and within in reason these are the only two pictures of manhood they can conjure up as their options.
+I’m convinced that out of the ashes of Chauvinism and Feminism this is what we are left elevating as a tangible expression of masculinity.

 Let me make a hard turn here.
 It’s because of this that I was so moved by the character Peeta in the book The Hunger Games.
 The kind of masculinity portrayed in Peeta is an endangered species right now.
 When I came across it, it stuck out like a sore thumb in the midst of all the other cultural pictures of manhood floating around.
 I haven’t seen the movie but I read the books.